Synthetify/synthetify-landing/src/blogPosts/new-collateral-ratios copy.md

 ![Collateral ratios thumbnail](/blog/collateral-ratios/1.png "horizontal")

 **GM!** 👋
-We decided to increase the collateral ratio, health factor and change liquidation penalty.
+We decided to increase the collateral ratio, the health factor and change the liquidation penalty.

 Now, these values are as follows:
 💊 Health factor 80% -> **90%**